qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/00_intro.rst

    QGIS Python console

-The screenshot above illustrates how to get the layer currntly selected in the layer list, show its ID and optionally, if it is a vector layer, show the feature count.
+The screenshot above illustrates how to get the layer currently selected in the layer list, show its ID and optionally, if it is a vector layer, show the feature count.
 For interaction with QGIS environment, there is :data:`qgis.utils.iface` variable, which is instance of :class:`QgisInterface`.